Seagate/cortx-s3server/.github/Pull_Request_Template.md

 # Problem Statement

-_Describe the problem this patch intends to solve._
+- _Describe the problem this patch intends to solve._
+- _Overview: JIRA number/GitHub Issue added to PR: [Y/N]:_

 ## Design

 - _For Bug describe the fix here._
 - _For feature, post the link to the solution page._
+- _Any northbound interface change and has been notified to other gatekeepers [Y/N]:_

 ## Coding